×

 Workshop for Families

-25/10/23 2pm
+5/11/23 2pm

 Join RESOLVE Collective, Alaa Satir and Sahra Hersi at the final family workshop as part of the Tools for Solidarity outdoor play commission by RESOLVE Collective.

-Book your free place using the link below.
+Book your free place using the RSVP below.
 All ages are welcome; however, the workshop activities may be best suited for children aged 4 – 12.
 All materials will be provided.
 Please note that all children must be accompanied by a guardian at all times.

 Alaa Satir (b.
 1990, Khartoum) is a visual artist and designer.
 Her stylised graphic works have a bold and distinctive style, often featuring women as the central figures.
 Alaa’s work came to prominence during the Sudanese revolution of 2018, when her large-scale murals of her figures highlighting the role of women in the revolution and celebrating the demands of the revolutionaries reached online audiences internationally.
 Currently based in London for her master studies at UAL, Satir was commissioned to develop this new work.
 Read about Alaa Satir